linyuxuanlin/Wiki_MkDocs/docs/en/HAL库开发笔记-I2C通信（MPU6050）.md

 > Original: <https://wiki-power.com/>
 > This post is protected by [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) agreement, should be reproduced with attribution.
 ```

-This translation maintains the original markdown format and provides a colloquial yet professional and elegant tone.

 > This post is translated using ChatGPT, please [**feedback**](https://github.com/linyuxuanlin/Wiki_MkDocs/issues/new) if any omissions.